phplucidframe/phplucidframe-docs/authentication-and-authorization.rst

             // For example,
             // 'admin' => array('post-list', 'post-add', 'post-edit', 'post-delete'),
-            // 'editor' => array('post-list', 'post-add', 'post-edit') // editor is not allowed for post deletion ),
+            // 'editor' => array('post-list', 'post-add', 'post-edit') // editor is not allowed for post deletion
+            // If you store permissions in your db, implement auth_permissions($role) in /app/helpers/auth_helper.php
+            // to return the permission list from your db ),
     );